Voting in Hawaii

 Pursuant to Act 136, SLH 2019, elections are conducted by mail.
 All registered voters automatically receive their ballot in the mail approximately eighteen (18) days prior to the election.
 Ballots are sent to the mailing address provided with the voter's voter registration.
 To register or update your voter registration, visit Voter Registration.

 The primary election nominates candidates to represent political parties in the general election.
-Similarly, candidates who do not belong to a political party will be nominated to the general election by meeting the qualifications as a nonpartisan candidate running in a partisan contests.
+Similarly, candidates who do not belong to a political party will be nominated to the general election by meeting the qualifications as a nonpartisan candidate running in a partisan contest.

 Hawaii voters do not declare a political affiliation with the voter registration pursuant to the Hawaii State Constitution, ensuring every voter's right to secrecy.
 On the primary election ballot, voters must first select a political affiliation and then vote for candidates of the political affiliation of their choice only.